EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 - Sensor's messages collision detection

 ### Issues discussed and solutions agreed
-- Meeting schedule
+- Meeting schedule -> Tuesday@10
-- Project is engineering based?
+- Project is engineering based? -> Yes
-- Clarity on subdivisions of channels between uplink and downlink
+- Clarity on subdivisions of channels between uplink and downlink -> x data channels, 2 channels for data transmission request and gateway downlink
-- Requirements on simulation of duty cycle?
+- Requirements on simulation of duty cycle? -> No
-- Simulation of actuators?
+- Simulation of actuators? -> Not needed right now, maybe in the future
-- Variable parameters in the simulation
+- Variable parameters in the simulation -> request_slots, sensors

 ### Objectives for the next week
 - Implement Transmission Request message